 Like me, are you a multi-genre author?
 Maybe you’re a hybrid!

-Consider your options carefully, but let’s talk about the steps you should be taking now, regardless of your publishing route.
+Consider your options carefully, but let’s talk about the steps you should be taking now, regardless of your writing career goals.

 5 ways to prepare for your author career